rebelvg/mgsr_mod/README.md

 - Carrier Belt (SV).

 ### ACE
-- You can force headbag on other units via ACE Interaction -> Head.
-You must have a headbag in your inventory.
+- You can force headbag on other units via (ACE Interaction -> Head).
+You must have headbag in your inventory.
 Unit must be handcuffed or surrendering.
-- Eyepatch will cover half of the screen (ACE).
+- Eyepatch will cover half of the screen.